Anchal1226/Linear_Regression_Model/README.md

-# Simple_Linear_Regression_Model and Polynomial_Regression_Model
+# Simple_Linear_Regression_Model
-This Regression Models are build up to predict the Salary on the basis of Years of Experience.
+This Regression Model is build up to predict the Salary of the employee on the basis of their Years of Experience.